-The Seychelles sheath-tailed bat is classified as Critically Endangered by IUCN, is the 25th EDGE (Evolutionarily Distinct and Globally Endangered) species listed by the Zoological Society of London.
-It is a trigger species for the Alliance For Zero Extinction highlighting the importance of Silhouette island for the conservation of the species.
+The Seychelles sheath-tailed bat is a Critically Endangered species now restricted to just two of the Seychelles islands.
+It was the 25th EDGE (Evolutionarily Distinct and Globally Endangered) species listed by the Zoological Society of London and is a trigger species for the Alliance For Zero Extinction.
 In 2012 it was highlighted by the Bat Specialist Group as one of the species most likely to become extinct in the near future.

 Publications on the Seychelles sheath-tailed bat: